smartdevicelink/sdl_evolution/proposals/nnnn-additional-video-streaming-capabilities-validation.md

 ## Motivation

-The original proposal does not define many rules for the structure of the additionalVideoStreamingCapabilities object that can be sent to SDL Core from the HMI.
-Additionally all of the parameters in the struct `VideoStreamingCapability` are non mandatory so this can lead to weird interpretations for how resolution switching capabilities should be communicated.
+The original proposal does not define many rules for the structure of the `additionalVideoStreamingCapabilities` object that can be sent to SDL Core from the HMI.
+Additionally all of the parameters in the struct `VideoStreamingCapability` are non-mandatory so this can lead to weird interpretations for how resolution switching capabilities should be communicated.

-For example, when a resolution switches and the HMI sends on OnSystemCapabilityUpdated notification, it is unclear if the HMI should send all of the video capabilities, or if it should only send the fields that updated.
+For example, when a resolution switches and the HMI sends an `OnSystemCapabilityUpdated` notification, it is unclear if the HMI should send all of the video capabilities, or if it should only send the fields that updated.

-The mobile libraries need almost all of the possible fields in the VideoStreamingCapability object in order to differentiate between streaming configurations.
-Just supplying the resolution is not sufficient enough to differentiate between the selected capability and other capabilities that have the same resolution but use different scales, diagonal screen size, or pixels per inch.
+The app libraries need almost all of the possible fields in the `VideoStreamingCapability` object in order to differentiate between streaming configurations.
+Just supplying the resolution is not sufficient enough to differentiate between the selected capability and other capabilities that have the same resolution but use different scales, diagonal screen sizes, or pixels per inch.

 Additionally SDL Core should do some validation on the capabilities received from an application to ensure no bad capabilities are forwarded to the HMI.